-The Town of Barnstable is expecting roughly \$315,000 in PY22; program income and carry over amounts are unknown at this time.
-Priorities are determined through citizen participation and consultation, and projects must be consistent with goals and objectives in the five-year Consolidated Plan.
-Please note, the stated funding amounts per project are for planning purposes and will be adjusted when actual amounts are known.
+Barnstable is estimated to receive \$300,000 in PY23; program income amounts are unknown at this time.
+The Town has a total of \$795,675.81 in prior year funds to allocate to other activities throughout PY23 as well.
+Priorities are determined through citizen participation, consultation, and application submissions.
+Projects must be consistent with goals and objectives in the five-year Consolidated Plan.
+Please note, the funding amounts per project are for planning purposes only and will be adjusted when actual amounts are known.
 As indicated in this AAP's Executive Summary, funds will address the following:

-- To Create or Preserve Affordable Housing Options; - To Support Economic Opportunities; - Improve Public Facilities, Infrastructure, and Other Public Improvements including the new Sewer Connection Loan Program (SCLP), Town-wide ADA improvements, accessibility of NRSA buildings and infrastructure, upgrades to YMCA facilities, and other eligible projects and programs; - Provide Public Services; and - Planning and Administration (mandatory 20 percent of entitlement amount and current year program income to this activity).
+- To Create or Preserve Affordable Housing Options; - To Support Economic Opportunities; - Improve Public Facilities, Infrastructure, and Other Public Improvements including accessibility in the NRSA and other eligible projects and programs; - Provide Public Services; and - Planning and Administration (mandatory 20 percent of Entitlement amount and current year program income to this activity).

 Project Name

-1 2022 PLANNING AND ADMINISTRATION
+1 2023 PLANNING AND ADMINISTRATION

-2 2022 AFFORDABLE HOUSING
+2 2023 AFFORDABLE HOUSING

-3 2022 EXPAND ECONOMIC OPPORTUNITIES
+3 2023 EXPAND ECONOMIC OPPORTUNITIES

-4 2022 PUBLIC FACILITY, INFRASTRUCTURE, AND OTHER PUBLIC IMPROVEMENTS
+4 2023 PUBLIC FACILITY, INFRASTRUCTURE, AND OTHER PUBLIC IMPROVEMENTS

-5 2022 PUBLIC SERVICE ACTIVITIES
+5 2023 PUBLIC SERVICE ACTIVITIES

-Table 7 - Project Information
+Table 73 - Project Information

-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs.
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs

 Input from residents, service agencies, providers, staff, and other stakeholders through surveys, focus groups, interviews, internet outreach, public meetings, and public comment periods defined the allocation priorities.
 Census and other data supplemented observational data from the community to further solidify this list.
 Allocation priorities are based on Consolidated Plan goals, consultations, public input, funding requests, and federal regulations.
-Obstacles to addressing underserved needs are predominantly a lack of funding to address each need, lack of requests/applications, availability of resources with less stringent requirements, and inability to meet national objective requirements.
+Obstacles to addressing underserved needs are predominantly a lack of requests/applications, unavailability of resources with less stringent requirements, inability to meet national objective requirements, and the public's unfamiliarity with the CDBG program.

-AP-38 Project Summary

-Project Summary Information
+AP-38 Project Summary Project Summary Information